fish-shell/fish-shell/doc_src/index.rst

     set -gx GTK2_RC_FILES "$XDG_CONFIG_HOME/gtk-2.0/gtkrc"
     set -gx LESSHISTFILE "-"

+Note: Exporting is not a :ref:`scope <variables-scope>`, but an additional state.
 It typically makes sense to make exported variables global as well, but local-exported variables can be useful if you need something more specific than :ref:`Overrides <variables-override>`.
 They are *copied* to functions so the function can't alter them outside, and still available to commands.

 .. _variables-lists: